-We prioritise applications from students with a home address outside the UK who have applied by August 2017 and who meet our general eligibility criteria.
+We prioritise applications from students with a home address outside the UK who have applied by August 2017.

 We do our best to accommodate everyone who wants a room in our halls but we often receive more applications than we have rooms.
-We will provide information and assistance to find other sources of accommodation for those students who are not allocated a place in halls.
+We will provide information and assistance to find other sources of accommodation for those students who are are not able to book a place in halls.